hhvu0102/unix_basic/lecture.md

 You cannot `rm testdir` here.
 Why?

 ### `rm -r` HAS GIVEN ME NIGHTMARES.
 BE CAREFUL!
+`rm -r` will remove non-empty directories and all the files within them.

 ### Shortcuts, wild cards, and tab completion
 #### Tilde ~